energiezwerg/smarthome/doc/source/config.rst

 ------------------------

-Items could be specified in one or several conf files placed in the ``items`` directory of SmartHome.py Valid characters for the item name
+Items could be specified in one or several conf files placed in the ``items`` directory of SmartHomeNG Valid characters for the item name
 are: a-z, A-Z and '\_'!

 A simple item configuration: